-- Maximum award remains at \$5550 for full time enrollment for an academic year - Duration of eligibility is reduced to the equivalent of 12 full time semesters instead of 18 full time semesters.
+- Maximum award remains at \$6095 for full time enrollment for an academic year - Duration of eligibility is reduced to the equivalent of 12 full time semesters instead of 18 full time semesters.
 The reduction affects all students beginning with 2012-13 award year.
 (No students are grandfathered)

-Provisions Affecting all Financial Aid Programs: Ability to Benefit Changes eliminated for students who first enroll in a program of study on or after July 1, 2012.
+Provisions Affecting all Financial Aid Programs: Ability to Benefit Changes

+Ability to benefit options for establishing general student eligibility for Title IV funds are eliminated for students who first enroll in a program of study on or after July 1, 2012.
 A student will need to have a high school diploma or its recognized equivalent or have been home schooled, to meet the eligibility criteria.